jarenal/tictactoe-reinforcement-learning/README.md

 The game use a Machine Learn algorithm called [Q-Learning](https://en.wikipedia.org/wiki/Q-learning)

-For to train your MyTicTacToe game you will have to do the next steps:
+For to train the AI you will have to do the next steps:

 1. Assign full permissions to **database** folder located inside your project folder.
 2. Enter into **database** folder.